CSCfi/rahti-user-guide/docs/introduction/access.md

 Projects](https://research.csc.fi/accounts-and-projects) page on the research.csc.fi web pages.

+Once you have a CSC user account and a computing project, you can send a message with the name of your computing project to [rahti-support@csc.fi](mailto:rahti-support@csc.fi) to apply for access.
+\endif

+\if{SUI_INTEGRATION_DONE}
 You can apply for \env{SYSTEM_NAME} access for a computing project in the Scientist's User Interface (SUI):